Canada's breastfeeding dashboard

 (ZIP format, 17 KB, 4 files)

-This dashboard is a companion piece to Canada’s Breastfeeding Progress Report 2022.
-It presents data about breastfeeding in Canada, including related factors such as age, education and immigration status.
-The data is from the 2017-2018 Canadian Community Health Survey.
+This dashboard presents data about breastfeeding in Canada.
+The data is from the 2022 Canadian Community Health Survey.
 It reflects information gathered from survey respondents who were between the ages of 15 and 55, identified as female, and had given birth in the previous 5 years.

 Breastfeeding is important for the short-term and long-term health of babies, young children and parents.
-Experts recommendFootnote 1 that babies be fed:
+It is recommendedFootnote 1 that babies be fed:

 - breast milk only (‘exclusive breastfeeding’) for the first 6 months of life